The “VOMIT” System: A Proven Journaling Framework by Campbell Walker

 - List everything — from “reply to email” to “fix relationship.”

-- Group into categories (Work, Health, Finance, Family).
+- Group by theme (Work, Health, Family).

-“Which task, if done, would make everything else easier?” - Create two lists:
+“Which task, if done, would make everything else easier?”

 - Bare Minimum — what must be done today.